DanjelPiDev/Extended_LIF_Neurons/README.md

 - **Bottom Plot**: Spike train.
 Each vertical line indicates a spike event.

 ### 2. **LIF Neuron with ReLU Activation**
-Here, the input to the LIF neuron is passed through a ReLU activation layer:
+Here, the input to the LIF neuron is passed through a ReLU activation layers:

 ![ReLU Activation with LIF Neuron](./src/Images/Spikes_ReLU.png)